minhtran-q/kafka-knownledge/README.md

   <br/>

   + When a Kafka broker starts, it initiates a connection to ZooKeeper.
   + The broker registers itself by creating an entry in ZooKeeper under the `/brokers/ids` znode path.
+If a broker fails, its entry is removed from ZooKeeper.
   + The active Kafka controller monitors the `/brokers/ids` znode for changes, detects the new broker registration.
   + The controller sends an `UpdateMetadata` request to all other brokers in the cluster, informing them of the new broker’s presence.
   + Other brokers and clients can now discover and connect to the new broker using the information stored in ZooKeeper.